shotgunsoftware/shotgun-nodejs/README.md

 }
 ```

-Different authentication mode for CLI is not available at the moment.
+Interactive CLI only supports password-based authentication at the moment.

 ## Missing Support